 Residential Tenancies in Alberta

-The Alberta Law Reform Institute is now in the preliminary stages of exploring a law reform project on the Residential Tenancies Act.
-In 2024, JD students registered in the Clinic undertook research to confirm there is a need for legislative amendments on the use of electronic communication between landlords and tenants.
+The Alberta Law Reform Institute is currently undertaking a review of the Residential Tenancies Act.
+Over the past several years, JD students registered in the Clinic have provided research support to ALRI in identifying issues for law reform attention.
+In 2024, clinic students examined the need for legislative amendments on the use of electronic communication between landlords and tenants.
+In 2025, clinic students examined the law governing the payment of late fees for overdue rent.

 This matter is ongoing.